eProsima/DDS-Router/docs/rst/user_manual/configuration.rst

 This ThreadPool allows to limit the number of threads spawned by the application.
 This improves the performance of the data transmission between Participants.

-This value should be set by each user depending on each system characteristics.
+This value should be set by each user depending on each system's characteristics.
 In case this value is not set, the default number of threads used is :code:`12`.

 .. _history_depth_configuration: